-Once advertised as a wonder material, we now know that asbestos can be highly hazardous and that there is no safe level of exposure.
+Once advertised as a wonder material, it’s now known that asbestos can be highly hazardous and that there is no safe level of exposure.
 Because asbestos was used so extensively in construction over the past few decades, not only across Perth but all of Australia and internationally, home renovators and builders can unknowingly expose themselves to asbestos fibres which can result in serious, and sometimes fatal, health consequences later in life.
 This is why calling in asbestos removal experts to safely remove and dispose of these toxic materials is essential.

 Due to the serious health effects of asbestos, on 31 December 2003 the Australian Government introduced a total ban on the manufacture, use, reuse, import, transport, storage or sale of asbestos.
-However, many house and buildings constructed before 1990 contain asbestos cement materials, especially in the eaves, internal and external wall cladding, ceilings (particularly in wet areas such as bathrooms and laundries) and fences.
+However, many house and buildings constructed before 1990 still contain asbestos cement materials, especially in the eaves, internal and external wall cladding, ceilings (particularly in wet areas such as bathrooms and laundries) and fences.
 And of course commercial buildings, sheds and garages were commonly built using asbestos roofing materials.
 It’s important that if asbestos is suspected in your house or commercial building, that only a professional asbestos removal company is employed to safely remove 100% of the damaging fibres.